1. DIY Fix Scratches: Find All the Damaged Paint on Your Car

 6. Mask again

 Do the reverse masking whenever possible.
 If it’s a lower part of the car, best to cover the space under it, so you don’t spray on the suspension components.
-Don’t let dust flow in and out around the damaged area.
+In the DIY fix scratches process, don’t let dust flow in and out around the damaged area.

 You will need to temporarily cover a tighter area around the damaged part to spray the primer only on the bare metal sections.